Frequently Asked Questions

 Asylum seekers are criminalized beforehand, which is not justified, right?

-Incidents that happen are often widely reported in the media, which gives this - indeed not correct - image about all asylum seekers.
-There are people, from different backgrounds present at a location, and of course that sometimes creates tensions.
-What is important is that people are kept busy.
-This is done by COA, but also volunteers (groups) can have a role in this (in Winterswijk some 35 volunteers are active).
-It is too early to say whether volunteer work will soon be coordinated by COA or, for example, by Figulus.
-For now, people who want to sign up for this may do so through opvang@aalten.nl.
+Incidents that occur are often widely reported in the media, which gives this – indeed incorrect – impression of all asylum seekers.
+People from different backgrounds are present at one location, and of course this can sometimes cause tensions.
+It is important to keep people occupied.
+This is done by the COA, but volunteers (and volunteer groups) can also play a role in this (there are around 35 volunteers active in Winterswijk).
+It is too early to say whether the volunteer work will be coordinated by the COA or, for example, by Figulus.
+For the time being, people who want to sign up for this can do so via opvang@aalten.nl.

 Fear cramps, trust gives room.
 What can we as residents do?

-Residents can make an important contribution to welcoming and integration.
-Consider volunteering, helping with activities or simply engaging in conversation.
-Signals of concerns or bottlenecks are also valuable.
-Anyone who wants to do something can report to the municipality or email opvang@aalten.nl.
+Residents can make an important contribution to ensuring a warm welcome and successful integration.
+This could involve volunteering, helping out with activities, or simply striking up a conversation.
+Signaling concerns or bottlenecks is also valuable.
+Anyone who wants to get involved can contact the municipality or send an email to opvang@aalten.nl.

 How does this benefit the environment?